 Prior to licensing requirements turf accountants were unregulated.
 The major chains however kept good books and paid tax at the normal income tax rate.
 As they were among the highest tax payers in our country the authorities mostly turned a blind eye during periods of our history when betting was illegal.

 When the new licensing fees were first implemented bookmakers also owed normal income tax too.
 However the Betting and Gaming Levy Act (No. 40 of 1988) was modified on 20 April 2013 via the Betting and Gaming Levy (Amendment) Act (No. 19 of 2013).
 This exempts those with over Rs.
 1 million (LKR) in monthly collection from VAT and NBT.
 It however requires them to pay a lesser tax.
 This is set at 5% of gross collection.

-Any bookmaker operating unlicensed risks consequences if caught.
+Any site offering online betting in Sri Lanka that operates unlicensed risks consequences if caught.
 The Betting and Gaming Levy Act now sets the penalty at a fine up to Rs.
 10 million (LKR) and/or up to six-months imprisonment.

 It is worth mentioning that betting is tax free for players.
 Section 9 of the Betting on Horse Racing Ordinance stipulates that tax can be charged only for on-course bets.
 With this provision in place, the Attorney General has ruled that Provincial Councils have no authority to oppose tax on the off-course bets – as per the 13th Amendment of our Constitution.

 With these laws now covered I conclude this article with discussions on our two most popular sports – cricket and horse racing.